Leafwing-Studios/fop-rules/docs/character-options/powers/touched.md

 - knock the creature hit prone
 - steal 3 + 1/2 Presence absorption

+The elemental damage type selected for these effects must correspond to one of the elements selected for your Companion at level 1.

 Utility power effects:

 - gain 3 + 1/2 Presence absorption